-|What aspects of the product management process do you find the most exciting?
+|What aspects of the product management process excite you?|

 |Why should we hire you?|

-|Why do you want to work at XYZ Company?
+|Why do you want to work at our company?|

-|Where do you see yourself in five years?|
+|Where do you see your career in five years?|

-|What is your superpower as a Product Manager?|
+|What is your top quality as a Product Manager?|

 Leadership and communication are two essential skills for all Product Managers.

 Most PMs sit at the head of design and development teams, and all Product Managers have to collaborate with a diverse roster of stakeholders with different job responsibilities, specialties, and goals.

 To get a sense of whether you have these soft skills, questions to ask for interviewers include:

-- What’s the difference between leadership and management?|
+|Is there a difference between leadership and management?|

 For this type of Product Manager interview questions, use a specific example, explain the steps you took, and share the outcome and results.